Software Safety vs. Security: What's the Difference?

 Coding standards, like MISRA, help ensure code architecture is rock solid at every stage of development.
 Secure code ensures crucial safety of software systems that people rely on every day.

 Software that can perform these critical checks for your team ultimately leads to easier, more secure, and safer software.
-Without the line-by-line manual checking, you’d need to do for countless measures, you can rely on automated tools that consistently ensure your code is MISRA-compliant.
+Instead of line-by-line manual checking, you can rely on Klocwork to ensure your code is MISRA-compliant.
 It’s a safer way to secure your software.

-More than ever, organizations must proactively protect their code, products, and brands from security vulnerabilities.
-With Klocwork static code analysis, you can automate the detection of hundreds of security vulnerabilities in source code.
+You need to protect your code, products, and brands from security vulnerabilities.
+With Klocwork SAST, you can automate the detection of 100s of security vulnerabilities in source code.

 Klocwork is one of the most accurate code analyzers for C, C++, C#, and Java programming languages.
 It’s a modern, Agile static code analyzer that scales to projects of any size and works effectively within the DevOps cycle.
-What’s more, it’s certified for functional safety compliance by TÜV-SÜD, including IEC 61508, ISO 26262, and EN 50128.
+What’s more, it’s certified for functional safety compliance by TÜV-SÜD, including:

-If you’d like to apply a consistent, efficient approach to identifying and remediating real security vulnerabilities across your organization take Klocwork for a spin.
+It's time to apply a consistent, efficient approach to identifying and remediating real security vulnerabilities.
+See for yourself how Klocwork can help.

 Attend our next live demo to learn more about how you can produce secure, high quality code.